retransmit/prism/README.md

 };
 ```

 Redis connection parameters can be specified in the config file.
+If not specified, Retransmit will connect to localhost on the default redis port.

 ```js
 module.exports = {